katharinalisalin/demo-bug-template/docs/Documentation/contribution.md

 ## Submitting

 * For a **major feature**, first open an issue and outline your proposal so that it can be discussed.
 This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.

-* **Small features and bugs** can be crafted and directly submitted as a Pull Request.
+* **Small features and bugs** can be crafted and directly submitted as a pull request.
 However, there is no guarantee that your feature will make it into the `master`, as it's always a matter of opinion whether it benefits the overall functionality of the project.